patrickbucher/learning-rust/diary.md

 I re-read the next part of chapter 15 about `Rc` and `RefCell` and made some examples.

+In the evening, I worked through the rest of the chapter.

+Today, I decided to finish CSGDSA in September.
+Then I'll stop my daily Rust routine to focus on web frontend technologies for the rest of the year.
+Maybe I'll pick up Rust as a daily routine again in January, or maybe something else.
+But I'd like to use Rust for my own programs from now on where it comes in handy.

 # Day 169 (2024-05-09)

 I started re-reading chapter 15 of the Rust Book on smart pointers.
 I just read